kicaj29/.NET-Misc/README.md

 ![constructor](images/constructor.png)

-#### Function Breakpoint
+### Function Breakpoint
 Another option of debugging is usage of *Function Breakpoint...*
 ![bp](images/function-breakpoint.png).

-To use this option copy the function name in Object Browser and next pase it in the *Function Breakpoing...*.
+To use this option copy the function name in Object Browser and next pase it in the *Function Breakpoint...*.

 ![copy](images/copy.png).